 Advocacy Position Statements

-The current advocacy efforts of Valley Forge Audubon Society (VFAS) are focused in 4 main areas: climate change, wildlife and habitat conservation, clean water, and environmental education.
+The current advocacy efforts of Valley Forge Audubon Society (VFAS) are focused in 6 main areas: climate change, wildlife and habitat conservation, clean water, clean air, environmental justice, and education.

 Statement on Climate Change